Pseudo-Rehearsal: Achieving Deep Reinforcement Learning without Catastrophic Forgetting: Discussion

-Results show that DGDMN performs substantially worse than RePR.
+Our results show that the dual memory system used by DGDMN performs substantially worse than RePR in reinforcement learning.
 This is because DGDMN relies on short-term generative networks to provide the data to teach the LTM system.
 When these tasks are difficult for the generative network to learn, this data is not accurate enough to effectively teach new tasks to the LTM system.
+Although this was not an issue for the DGDMN in image classification~\cite{kamra2017deep}, in Section~\ref{results-quality} we show that, in these complex reinforcement tasks, the GAN does struggle such that it is much more effective to teach a new task to a freshly initialised DQN using real data than generated data.
+However, our results also show that generated items that are not of high enough quality for STM to LTM transfer, can be used effectively in pseudo-rehearsal.

-RePR on the other hand assumes data from the most recent task can be retained in an experience replay so that it can be used to teach the LTM system.
-We do not believe this assumption is unfair because the experience replay is a temporary buffer, with a fixed size, and once the most recent task has been consolidated into LTM, it is cleared to make room for data from the next task.
+To overcome the limited quality of generative items, RePR's dual memory system assumes real data from the most recent task can be retained in an experience replay so that it can be used to successfully teach the LTM system.
+We do not believe this assumption is unrealistic because the experience replay is a temporary buffer, with a fixed size, and once the most recent task has been consolidated into LTM, it is cleared to make room for data from the next task.